Our Master's Programmes

 What are the main differences between the programmes?

-- The MA in Middle Eastern Studies aims to develop deeper knowledge of the Middle East of today.
+- The MA in Society and Politics of the Contemporary Middle East aims to develop deeper knowledge of the Middle East of today.
 Students are trained in critical thinking, social science theory and research methodology in order to give students the ability to apply these perspectives to current events and debates in and about the region.
-Read more about the Middle Eastern Studies programme here.
+Read more about the program in Society and Politics of the Contemporary Middle East here.

 - The MSc in Development Studies programme aims to provide students with the background knowledge and concrete skills to understand, assess and work in development-related fields, whether in direct poverty reduction or in other aspects of social and institutional development.
 Read more about the programme in Development Studies here.